favrecr/resources/crn.md

 ## location
 {: #location-crn}

-The cloud geography/region/zone/data center that the resource resides in.
+The cloud geography/region/zone/data center that the resource resides.

 The `location` segment must be one of the following values: